Emory and Henry Wasps: Football

 The Wasps football team began play in 1893 beating Virginia Tech 6–0, and have won games against other Division I programs such as Appalachian State, Marshall, The University of Central Florida, and Middle Tennessee State.
 The Wasps oldest current football rival is Hampden-Sydney College who first played the Wasps in 1922.

-Emory and Henry College has had three players drafted to the NFL over the years.
+Emory and Henry University has had three players drafted to the NFL over the years.
 The most notable being Sonny Wade (class of '69) who went on to play several years in the CFL.